zhengqili/unsupervised-learning-intrinsic-images/README.md

-learn-reflectance
+Learning Intrinsic Image Decomposition from Watching the World
 ===========================

-implements the intrinsic image decomposition algorithm described in "Learning Intrinsic Image Decomposition from Watching the World, Z. Li and N. Snavely, CVPR 2018".
-The code is based on "https://github.com/junyanz/pytorch-CycleGAN-and-pix2pix".
+This is an implementation of the intrinsic image decomposition algorithm described in "Learning Intrinsic Image Decomposition from Watching the World, Z. Li and N. Snavely, CVPR 2018".
+The code skeleton is based on "https://github.com/junyanz/pytorch-CycleGAN-and-pix2pix".
 If you use our code for academic purposes, please consider citing:

 @inProceedings{BigTimeLi18,
   title={Learning Intrinsic Image Decomposition from Watching the World},